viamrobotics/PointCloudiPhoneApp/README.md

 **MyPeripheralManager:** How the iphone behaves as a peripheral.
 Logic behind advertising, connecting, and responding to requests from a central bluetooth low energy device (e.g. raspberry-pi)

 Note: This is not the final version of this document.
+More on [CoreBluetooth](https://developer.apple.com/documentation/corebluetooth) and [ARKit](https://developer.apple.com/documentation/arkit/) will be added.